MetaR-Languages/MetaR-Languages.github.io/MetaR/macos/README.md

 2. Install Docker Community Edition from [https://store.docker.com/search?type=edition&offering=community](https://store.docker.com/search?type=edition&offering=community) (you need to register for the download).

     Depending on your machine’s system, follow the simple steps described on the download page to activate Docker on your system.
-Then, from the Terminal application (or command prompt in Windows), type the following command:
+Then, from the Terminal application, type the following command:

         docker pull artifacts/metar:latest